 - Unemployment in Cheltenham was already 2251 or 4.5%**, the highest in years

-To strengthen the economy, Martin and the Liberal Democrats backed the tough decisions - opposed by Labour - which have brought public spending under control, reduced that overspend by a third and reassured financial markets so that business borrowing and mortgage rates in Cheltenham were kept low as we fought off recession.
-Today:
+To strengthen the economy, Martin and the Liberal Democrats backed the tough decisions - opposed by Labour - which did bring public spending under control, reduced that overspend by a third and reassured financial markets so that business borrowing and mortgage rates in Cheltenham were kept low as we fought off recession.
+By 2015:

-- Government overspending is expected to be £91.3 billion in 2014/15*, still very high but down by a massive £61 billion a year
+- Government overspending was expected to be £91.3 billion*, still very high but down by a massive £61 billion a year

-- This represents 5% of GDP* - half the value it was five years ago
+- This represents 5% of GDP* - half the value it was five years previously

-The economy has the fastest growing economy of any of the G7 group of major economies, growing 2.6% last year and estimated to keep growing at 2.5% this year
+The economy was the fastest growing economy of any of the G7 group of major economies, growing 2.6% in 2014/15 and estimated to keep growing at 2.5% a year - before the disastrous Brexit vote

-- Earnings have finally started to go up too.
-Together with the fall in fuel prices, this will help everyone by bringing the cost of living down this year.
-The Office of Budget Responsibility now confirm living standards will be higher in 2015 than they were in 2010.
+- Earnings were finally starting to go up too.
+Together with the fall in fuel prices, this helped everyone by bringing the cost of living down this year.
+The Office of Budget Responsibility confirmed living standards were higher in 2015 than they were in 2010.

-- Unemployment in Cheltenham has fallen to 854 or just 1.6%**.
-Overall the UK has the strongest employment growth in the G7.
-The number of young people claiming unemployment benefits is now at its lowest since the 1970s.
+- Unemployment in Cheltenham fell to 854 or just 1.6%**.
+Under the coalition, the UK had the strongest employment growth in the G7.
+The number of young people claiming unemployment benefits was at its lowest since the 1970s.

 But a stronger economy isn't just a fast-growing one - it must be sustainable too: